 3. Wait for your operating system to reboot, which may take several seconds.

-Go back to Discord afterwards and check if the app would still get stuck on the ‘RTC Connecting’ message.
+Go back to Discord afterward and check if the app still gets stuck on the ‘RTC Connecting’ message.

 Fix 3: Change Your DNS

-If Discord is stuck on the ‘RTC Connecting’ message, your ISP’s default DNS may be unavailable at the moment.
+If Discord is stuck on the ‘RTC Connecting’ message, your ISP’s default DNS may be unavailable.

 To fix this, follow the steps below to change your DNS: